solid/team/tasks/apps-aggregation.md

 ## Responsibilities

-Members should aggregate a list of apps that make use of the Solid specifications in some way.
+The task force is responsible for curating and maintaining a list of Solid applications.

 The apps should meet certain criteria that the task force makes publicly available.
 The task force needs to develop these criteria (or find old existing ones), ensuring that they're fair and maintainable.